 - Run anti-virus and anti-spyware programs

 We know some of these are obvious, but reminders never hurt, especially if they get your system back up and running.
 Completed all of the basic troubleshooting steps and still having problems?
-Is your problem a more complex small business technical issue?
+Is your problem a more complex business technical issue?
 Then it is time to call a professional.